Chinese crocodile lizard: Threats

 In 2014, Shinisaurus crocodilurus was listed as endangered on the IUCN Red List.
 Subpopulations are fragmented and restricted by specific habitat requirements, which make repopulation difficult.
 The majority of individuals, including the largest subpopulation, occur outside of protected areas.
 Habitat loss is a major threat, with Chinese populations particularly impacted by logging.
 Removal of broadleaf evergreen foliage makes streams more volatile, leading to flooding and drying cycles which are unsuitable for the lizards.
 Other sources of habitat loss include mining pollution, small-scale farming, and dam construction leading to water flow changes.
 Environmentally destructive fishing styles, such as electrofishing and poisoning, contribute to stream degradation.
 Another prominent threat is poaching for the pet trade, meat, and traditional Chinese medicine as a claimed cure for insomnia.
 In Vietnam, the local subspecies is impacted by similar threats, as well as road construction and coal mining.
 Local tourism has also led to habitat loss and stream pollution.
 Habitat loss will be amplified by climate change: one model argues that forest habitats with a climate suitable for the Chinese subspecies will be eliminated by 2080.

 The species was introduced into the international pet trade in the 1980s, with exports increasing to several hundred per year by the late 1980s.
 Population decline linked to increasing exports led to the species being listed on CITES Appendix II in 1990.
 In 1990, export listings abruptly shifted to the claim that sold individuals were captive bred.
 However, most exported specimens were likely illegally harvested, as the number of exports has sharply increased with demand despite a lack of evidence for breeding facilities among sellers.
-The relative number of observed adults in the Vietnamese population sharply declined from 2013-2015, even as new sites were discovered.
+The relative number of observed adults in the Vietnamese population sharply declined from 2013 to 2015, even as new sites were discovered.
 This trend is consistent with illegal collection, as the Vietnamese subspecies was introduced into the pet trade around the same time.
 In some cases, the number of traded animals approaches or exceeds the wild population estimate, suggesting the presence of undiscovered subpopulations known only to collectors.
 The sedentary lifestyle of the lizards eases collection, and poaching by local citizens is further incentivized by lucrative selling prices offered by dealers.
 The striking appearance of Shinisaurus crocodilurus has fueled the interest of reptile hobbyists in Europe and North America, though most captive individuals are slow to mature and did not live long before knowledge on their care was widely known.
 In 2017, the species was transferred to CITES Appendix I, according to its ongoing threat of extinction enhanced by poaching and trade.